hlascelles/karina_personal_website/_posts/kitchen/2014-01-02-mattar-paneer.md

 * Open a can of tomatoes.
 If they are not already finely chopped, handblender them.
 * Very roughly chop onions, garlic and ginger.
 No need to peel the ginger.
 * Place them into a bowl and add all the dry spices (garam masala, chilli, black pepper, salt, cumin, turmeric, cinnamon and cloves).
 Hand blender everything into a paste.
-* In a heavy bottom pot, heat a bit of coconut oil.
+* In a heavy bottom pot, heat a bit of oil.
 Add the curry paste and fry for a couple of minutes, stirring constantly, until it smells really good.
 Add tomato paste and cook for another minute, stirring constantly.
 * Add the tomato can.
 Refill the can with water and add it in.
 Add in jaggery.
 Cook for about 20min.
-* Meanwhile, heat a non-stick pan with coconut oil.
+* Meanwhile, heat a non-stick pan with oil.
 Cube the paneer and fry it until golden on most sides.
 * Taste and adjust salt, spiciness (chilli powder) and sweetness (jaggery).
 * Once it tastes good, add paneer and frozen peas and wait for the temperature to come back up.
 * Add cream and wait for the temperature to come back up.